How is this different to anything else I've tried?

 - IMPORTANT: Your body requires large amounts of water to burn fat.
 Drink plenty of liquid, and do not cut back just so that you will be 'allowed to eat' by your scale.
 Remember, liquid passes through our bodies relatively quickly.

-Yes, 300 days is a long time, but bear in mind two things.
-First, 30kg is a lot of weight to lose, equivalent to 30 liters or 8 gallons of water (try carrying all that at once).
-Second, from day 2 and every day after that you will be reaping the benefits of a lighter, slimmer body.
+That's 300 days – and yes, it does seem like a long time!
+Bear in mind two things, however.
+First, 30 kilos is a lot of weight to lose, equivalent to 30 liters or 8 gallons of water (try carrying all that at once).
+Second, from day 2 and every day after that the dieter would be reaping the benefits of a lighter, slimmer body.

-From this point onwards, things become a lot easier because simply maintaining the target weight and not having to lose weight means you can eat an additional 750 calories (the equivalent of 100 grams of weight) per day compared to when you were dieting.
+Once you have achieved your target weight, things become a lot easier because you no longer need to lose weight and can therefore eat an additional 750 calories (the equivalent of 100 grams of weight) per day compared to when you were dieting.

 If you have any questions, suggestions, or happy weight loss stories, do feel free to contact us!